trault14/Intro_TensorFlow/README.md

 This supervised convolutional neural network aims at classifying audio files into two categories : either containing music, or speech.
 The data set used to train the network (GTZAN Music and Speech) contains 64 music files and 64 speech files, each 30 seconds long and at a sample rate of 22050Hz (22050 samplings of audio per sec.).
 The input to the network is the audio data, and the output is a one-hot encoding of the probability distribution [music, speech].

-The analysis of the audio files relies on the use of the Fourier transform.
+The analysis of the audio files relies on the use of the Discrete Fourier Transform.
 The network is capable of reaching a final test accuracy on unseen data of about 97% after approximately 10 epochs of training.
+The input data is split into 3 sub-sets : training (used to train the network), validation (to get an estimate of the accuracy after each epoch) and test (to get an estimate of the accuracy after training).
+The loss function uses a cross entropy model, and the size of the mini batches is currently set to 200.

 In its current version the network contains 4 convolutional layers of 9 filters each, all using a ReLU non-linear activation function.
 The stride is 2x2, so no Max Pooling layers are used.
 This is then followed by two fully connected layers of respectively 100 and 2 neurons.
 The last layer uses a SoftMax activation function in order to output a categorical probability distribution [music, speech].